rscarson/rustyscript/readme.md

 Asynchronous code is supported - I suggest using the timeout option when creating your runtime to avoid infinite hangs.

+Modules loaded can be imported by other code, and `reset()` can be called to unload modules and reset the global object.

 Here is a very basic use of this crate to execute a JS module.
 It will create a basic runtime, load the script, call the registered entrypoint function with the given arguments, and return the resulting value:
 ```rust